 Your deductible is the amount you’ll pay out of pocket before insurance kicks in and covers your financial losses.
 For example, if your deductible is $2,000, and a fire causes $5,000 worth of damage to your house, you’ll have to pay $2,000 yourself, while your insurance will cover the remaining $3,000.
 (See our guide to insurance deductibles.)

 Some deductibles are dollar amounts, while others are a percentage of your overall coverage.
-By increasing or decreasing your insurance deductible, you can also adjust your insurance premiums.
-In general, increasing your deductible will reduce your premium, and vice versa.
+Wind/hail or hurricane percentage deductibles are increasingly common in many states.
+By increasing or decreasing your deductible, you can adjust your premiums; in general, a higher deductible lowers your premium (and vice versa), but increases your out‑of‑pocket if you have a claim.

 A higher insurance deductible can be advantageous in that it saves you money each month on your premiums.
 But doing so also has its downsides.
 If you increase your deductible too much, you may end up with out-of-pocket costs that are unaffordable if something goes wrong.